dr-dragyn/copyright/README.md

-# dragynware-copyright
+# dragynware-privacy-policy
-The copyright page for dragynware
+The privacy policy page for dragynware